-The Konitz cups have been made from the best insulating material – ceramic porcelain and they hold a regular shot of doppio espresso.
-The accompanying set of saucers are the perfect size for holding a few cubes of sugar and a small teaspoon.
+The Konitz cups have been made from the best insulating material – ceramic porcelain, and they hold a regular shot of doppio espresso.
+The accompanying set of saucers is the perfect size for holding a few cubes of sugar and a small teaspoon.

-Apart from the elegant, timeless style of the Konitz set, what I also like about this Demitasses set are the concave-bottom that’s been designed to ensure the perfect formation of Crema each and every time.
+Apart from the elegant, timeless style of the Konitz set, what I also like about this Demitasses set is the concave bottom that’s been designed to ensure the perfect formation of Crema each and every time.

 Bodum Assam Double-Walled Espresso Shot Glass

 What’s not to love about the Bodum Assam espresso glasses?
-Each of these double-walled borosilicate glass Demitasses has been carefully mouth-blown; so you could say, each one is slightly unique.
+Each of these double-walled borosilicate glass Demitasses has been carefully mouth-blown, so you could say each is slightly unique.

-The double-walled design, apart from being a great insulator, also makes the coffee seem to float within the glass.
-The design and contour of these cups have won many awards and received and rave reviews.
+Apart from being a great insulator, the double-walled design also makes the coffee seem to float within the glass.
+The design and contour of these cups have won many awards and received rave reviews.